-941 COOPERATIVE EDUCATION 4 UNITS CSU Prerequisite: Employment in a field related to the student's
+941 COOPERATIVE EDUCATION

+Prerequisite: Employment in a field related to the student's major as verified by the signature of the Cooperative Education Advisor.

-Supervised training is conducted in the form of on-thejob training in an employment area that will enhance the student's educational goals.
+Supervised training is conducted in the form of on-the-job training in an employment area that will enhance the student's educational goals.
+Limits to transfer credit: See Cooperative Education Credit Guide.